lostintangent/azjs/packages/kudu-fs/README.md

 ### Unsupported Operations

-1. Adding a new file and/or directory
+1. Adding new files and/or directories
-2. Renaming an existing file and/or directory
+2. Renaming existing files and/or directories
-3. Creating new symlinks
+3. Creating symlinks